maneel1995/stabilityrepository/README.md

 - **Precision** :90/105 = 85.74%
 - **Recall** *:90/124 = 72%

-  *-> This indicates that the Yolo Model has 100% accuracy.
+  *-> This indicates that the Yolo Model has 100% accuracy of identifying persons.

 ### Architecture Tradeoffs
 - **MTCNN** and **HaarCascade** (OpenCV):